xTVaser/pcsx2-1.4.0-rr/README.md

 2. Change the 10 into a 0 (zero)
 3. In LilyPad settings, switch the Keyboard API to Raw input

+# Titlebar during FrameAdvance
+I had to cheat a little to force the frame counter to update in the titlebar.
+So, the other information displayed is not accurate (because it's not updated).

 # Comments
 I implemented what I find useful.
 If you have other ideas (or if find bugs), don't hesitate to open an issue (or write a post in TASVideos' forum).